storj/docs/app/(docs)/dcs/pricing/page.md

 metadata:
   title: Pricing Overview
   description:
-    Guides users on Storj's cost and billing system, explaining different metered services like object storage, egress bandwidth, segments, and their respective prices.
+    Information on Storj's cost and billing system, explaining different metered services like object storage, egress bandwidth segments, and their respective prices.
 ---

-## Added Value from the The Storj Platform

-In addition to favorable pricing, Object Storage by Storj offers significant economic benefits over the competition, including:

-- **Flexible egress offerings** designed for real-world production environments & creating dynamic content, including streaming media workflows.

-- **Global content distribution** eliminates inter-region transfer fees, removes the need for multi-region replication and avoids unnecessary CDN overlays.

-- Storj's unique use of **erasure-coding and object segmentation** ensures redundancy, availability and high performance from any global region, removing the need for backups and replication.

-**Learn more about Storj's compelling economic benefits in this comparison video:**

-{% youtube-embed videoId="9uhX0X3ZW2c" /%}

-## New Offerings and New Object Store Tiers
+## New Offerings and New Object Storage Tiers

-We've added new capabilities and have updated our pricing packages to make the Storj Platform an even easier choice for customers.
+We've recently added new products, new capabilities, and have introduced simpler pricing tiers to make the Storj Platform an even easier choice for customers.

 **Changes include:**

-- **New Object Storage tiers** that better support customer needs:
+- **New Distributed Object Storage tiers** that better support customer needs, simplify fees, and eliminate segment fees:
-  - Global Collaboration
-  - Regional Workflows
-  - Active Archive
-- **A simplified pricing model** that eliminates segment fees and includes egress in most tiers.
+  - **Global Collaboration** &mdash; Multi-region.
+Low-latency.
+Includes 1x free egress.
+  - **Regional Workflows** &mdash; Single-region.
+SOC 2 compliant.
+Includes 1x free egress.
+  - **Active Archive** &mdash; Optimized for instant access.
+No bundled egress.
+30-day minimum retention.
-- **Object Mount is now available**, allowing you to mount your object storage as a local file system, optimized for peak performance with Storj Object Storage.
+- **Object Mount is now available**, allowing you to connect to your object storage as a local file system; optimized for peak performance with Storj's Object Storage.
+- **A new Production Cloud offerings** that combines the unique benefits of distributed storage with local-like file access.
-- **A new Compute offering** with CPUs and GPUs co-located alongside Storj Object Storage, for ultra-low latency, maximum performance and no egress costs.
+- **A new Cloud Compute offering** with CPUs and GPUs co-located alongside Storj's Object Storage, for ultra-low latency, maximum performance, and no egress fees.
-- **SOC2 Type 2 certification** has been achieved by Storj on specific storage offerings, reinforcing Storj's commitment to delivering enterprise-grade security and privacy.
+- **SOC2 Type 2 certification** has been achieved by Storj on specific storage offerings, reinforcing our commitment to delivering enterprise-grade security and privacy.

-**What you need to know today about the new tiered pricing model:**
+**What to know about the new object storage tiered pricing:**
 - No action is needed at this time.
 - **Existing Projects** created before November 1, 2025 will continue to use the current pricing model (Legacy Pricing) for a full additional year (through October 31, 2026).
-- **New Projects** created on or after November 1, 2025 will be charged using the new Tiered Pricing model.
+- **New Projects** created on or after November 1, 2025 will be charged using the new model (Tiered Pricing).

-**Choose a Pricing Model or Product below to learn more:**
+## Choose a Pricing Model or Storj Product Below to Learn More

 {% quick-links %}

 {% quick-link
-  title="Object Store: Legacy Pricing" description="Details on Object Store's legacy pricing model (for projects created before Nov.
+  title="Object Storage: Legacy Pricing" description="Details on Storj's legacy pricing model for Object Storage (for projects created before Nov.
 1, 2025)." href="docId:x3xPZJXCp!CB@spN"
 /%}

 {% quick-link
-  title="Object Store: Tiered Pricing" description="Details on Object Store's tiered pricing model (for projects created on or after Nov.
+  title="Object Storage: Tiered Pricing" description="Details on Storj's tiered pricing model for Object Storage (for projects created on or after Nov.
 1, 2025)." href="docId:x3xPZJXCp!CB@spN"
 /%}

 {% quick-link
   title="Object Mount Pricing"
-  description="Details on the new Object Mount product, pricing and bundles." href="docId:FwEG)7uVcTBcepCT"
+  description="Details on the new Object Mount product and pricing." href="docId:FwEG)7uVcTBcepCT"
 /%}

 {% quick-link
-  title="Compute Pricing"
+  title="Production Cloud Pricing"
-  description="Details on the new Compute product, pricing and bundles." href="docId:X7SZXsXS?CXhj?tA"
+  description="Details on the new Production Cloud offering and pricing." href="docId:FwEG)7uVcTBcepCT"
 /%}

+{% quick-link
+  title="Cloud Compute Pricing"
+  description="Details on the new Cloud Compute product and pricing." href="docId:X7SZXsXS?CXhj?tA"
+/%}

 {% /quick-links %}

-## Project Limits

-All Projects have Project Limits on certain important constructs.
-Increases in Project Limits may impact the price of your use of Storj.
-To learn more, check out the [](docId:Zrbz4XYhIOm99hhRShWHg) and [](docId:A4kUGYhfgGbVhlQ2ZHXVS) sections of this Documentation.
+## Additional Pricing Notes

+**US sales tax** will be included on all US invoices in accordance with state and local regulations (effective November 1, 2025).
+Exemption certificates should be emailed to accounting@storj.io.

+There is a **$5 minimum monthly charge** for all accounts.

+See our [Pricing Change FAQ](https://www.storj.io/pricing/change-faqs) for additional details.